MikrasovP/MovieGeek/README.md

 - Search and filter for movies, TVs, actors

-- Login to your TMDb account and bookmark the content you're intrested in
+- Login to your TMDb account and bookmark the content you're interested in

 ## Requirements